-The following table sets forth the compensation awarded to, earned by, or paid to our named executive officers in respect of their service to us for the fiscal years ended December 31, 2022 and, if applicable, December 31, 2021:
+The following table sets forth the compensation awarded to, earned by, or paid to our named executive officers in respect of their service to us for the fiscal years ended December 31, 2023 and December 31, 2022, as applicable.
+No named executive officer's compensation is reported in the following table for the fiscal year ended December 31, 2021 because no named executive officer was a named executive officer for such year.